What will happen if you lose your mental capacity?

 You’re fully aware of the need to make a Will but what about a Lasting Power of Attorney?

 It’s not much fun thinking about losing your faculties, we know.
-But think how much worse it will be if it’s not sorted and you or your partner become unable to make decisions and can’t legally sign documents any more.
+But think how much worse it will be if it’s not sorted and you or your partner become unable to make decisions and are therefore legally unable to sign documents.

 There are 2 types of LPA: Health & Welfare and Property & Finances.